basilesportif/mc-extension/ui/README.md

 npm i
 npx vite
 ```
-Go to the URL indicated in the CLI.
+Go to the URL indicated in the CLI, probably [http://localhost:5173](http://localhost:5173).

 ## To Use
 * Click anywhere to set currently selected cube